simonsobs/so_pysm_models/docs/so_pysm_models/models.rst

 2. The amplitude of EE spectrum is taken from S-PASS at 2.3GHz extrapolated at 23GHz with a powerlaw with :math:`\beta_s=-3.1`

    EE_amplitude = 4.3 math:`\mu K^2` (for :math:`D_\ell` at :math:`\ell=80`)
-3. The TE degree of correlation is taken from Planck IX 2018

-   rTE = 0.35
-4. ratio between B and E modes from Krachmalnicoff et al. 2018
+3. ratio between B and E modes from Krachmalnicoff et al. 2018

    B_to_E = 0.5
-5. spectral tilt from Krachmalnicoff et al 2018
+4. spectral tilt from Krachmalnicoff et al 2018

    alpha = -1
-6. spectral index from Planck IX 2018
+5. spectral index from Planck IX 2018

    beta = -3.1
 6. Default value for curvature is zero